KonradSzafer/street-view-scraper/README.md

 Images are saved after every sequence for place, with name based on coords.\
 Images are saved after each screenshot sequence to a csv file.
 The file line links the image name to the subregion name and the exact URL.

-At each drawn location, 6 screenshots are taken by changing directions.
+At each drawn location, 6 screenshots are taken by changing directions.\
+Each image has a resolution of 800x800px, and this value can be changed.\
+Images are collected at 900 samples per hour, this value may be lower depending on the internet speed and urbanization of the region.

 ## How to run it